 Noh-Kalikai Falls – One of the most striking waterfalls and the highest in Meghalaya.

 Noh-Sngithiang Falls – Also known as Mawsmai Falls is actually a number of waterfalls cascading down to a canyon.

-Thangkharang Park – It offers a panoramic view of the sleep cliffs and the Kynrem falls.
+Thangkharang Park – It offers a panoramic view of the steep cliffs and the Kynrem falls.

-Khoh Ramhah – The “Giants Basket” also known as “Motrop” is an imposing single formation in a shape of a giant cone.
+Khoh Ramhah – The “Giants Basket” also known as “Motrop” is an imposing single formation in the shape of a giant cone.